Jason0214/PersonalWebsite/docs/posts/cheatsheet-of-profiling-multi-core-systems.md

 ---
-title: Cheatsheet of profiling multi-core systems
+title: Cheatsheet of Profiling Multi-Core Systems
 lang: en-US
 date: 2020-07-07
 tags: [ toolchain, TODO ]
 ---

-Cover some quick tools and some of my empirical approaches on profiling multi-core system.
+Cover some quick tools and some of my empirical approaches on profiling multi-core systems.
 <!-- more -->

 ## `htop` - CPU utilizations, Hyper Threading, Cross Socket, and Memory Usage